-- 1. This Order shall remain in effect for a period of five (5) years from the date of issuance of this certification.
-Continuing this project beyond the five-year term of this Order will require the Applicant to obtain review and written approval by Ecology to extend the project for an additional five (5) years.
-The total term of this Order shall not exceed a total of ten (10) years total. - 2.
-In-water work shall be conducted between August 1 to February 15 of any year, unless otherwise approved by Ecology. - 3.
+- 1. This Order is valid until the Applicant meets all conditions and requirements, and receives written notification from Ecology to that effect. - 2.
+In-water work shall be conducted between August 1 and February 15 of any year, unless otherwise approved by Ecology. - 3.
 Any project change that requires a new or revised Hydraulic Project Approval (HPA) from the Department of Fish and Wildlife should be sent to Ecology for review.